1 March 2023 at 15:00 GMT / 16:00 CET / 10:00 ET

-In 1983, he joined the Micro Circuits Division of the Philips Research Laboratories in Eindhoven (the Netherlands) as a member of the scientific staff.
-Since that time he was involved in research of solid-state image sensing, which resulted in the project leadership of respectively SDTV- and HDTV imagers.
-In 1991 he became Department Head of the division Imaging Devices, including CCD as well as CMOS solid-state imaging activities.
+In 1983, he joined the Micro Circuits Division of the Philips Research Laboratories in Eindhoven (the Netherlands), as a member of the scientific staff.
+Since that time he was involved in research in the field of solid state image sensing, which resulted in the project leadership of respectively SDTV- and HDTV imagers.
+In 1991 he became Department Head of the division Imaging Devices, including CCD as well as CMOS solid state imaging activities.

-He was general chairman of the IEEE International Workshop on Charge-Coupled Devices and Advanced Image Sensors in 1997 and in 2003, and will serve again as chairman of the International Image Sensor Workshop to be organized in 2009.
+He acted as general chairman of the International Image Sensor Workshop (formerly IEEE International Workshop on Charge-Coupled Devices and Advanced Image Sensors) in 1997, 2003, 2009 and 2015.
 He is member of the Steering Committee of the aforementioned workshop and founder of the Walter Kosonocky Award, which highlights the best paper in the field of solid-state image sensors.

-In March 2001, he became part-time professor at the Delft University of Technology, the Netherlands.
-In Delft his main attention goes to the coaching of PhD students researching CMOS image sensors.
+In March 2001, he was appointed as part-time professor at the Delft University of Technology, the Netherlands.
+At this University he teaches courses in solid-state imaging; coaches MSc and PhD students in their research on CMOS image sensors.